madrilene/lenesaile.com/src/content/posts/en/DRAFT-2025-04-12-og-images-deep-dive.md

 {% endraw %}

-This creates a solid light gray SVG with a hard coded 16px tall text in Times New Roman, more or less in the middle (starting at 400 on the x coordinate, 580 on the y coordinate).
+This creates a solid light gray SVG with a hard coded 16px tall text in Times New Roman, starting at 400 on the x coordinate, 580 on the y coordinate.
 Note that SVG paints one layer after the other: every element gets painted on top of the previous, so the text must come after the solid background, or it will be invisible.

 {% image "./src/assets/images/blog/ogimage-simple.jpeg", "a solid light gray rectangle with 'I am a text!' in small letters" %}